fuzzymfx/fuzzymfx.github.io/content/posts/zuzu.md

 - [MDtoPDF](https://www.npmjs.com/package/md-to-pdf) *Converts markdown to pdf.*
 - [RSS](https://www.npmjs.com/package/rss) *RSS parser.*

-The generator file is `generate.js`.
-It has a few functions:
+The generator consists of, but not limited to, the following functions:

 - slugify: Converts a string into a URL-friendly slug.
 - readFile: Reads a markdown file, parses its front matter, and renders its content to HTML.